Home

 Dickson pedestrian trail

 Community engagement on Dickson Section 72 identified the opportunity to upgrade the dirt tracks, which are frequently used by residents walking to the Dickson Pool, shops and community facilities in the area.
-The project was brought forward as part of the ACT Government’s new program to Fast-track infrastructure and maintenance projects across Canberra as part of the Government’s economic survival package to keep our city going during the COVID-19 pandemic.
+The project was brought forward as part of the ACT Government’s program to quickly deliver infrastructure and maintenance projects across Canberra as part of the Government’s economic survival package to keep our city going during the COVID-19 pandemic.

 The pedestrian trail has been built from a permeable gravel to allow the nearby trees to continue to access rain water and includes mulching along the trail edges and around the trees close to the trail.
-A liquid stabiliser has been added to the edges of the trail to ensure it is durable and will last for years to come.
-Specialists, including landscape architects and arborists, have identified ways to maintain the health of the trees along the trail alignment and to provide an improved and safer experience for people who walk through the area.

 Dickson swimming pool forecourt upgrade